gpoore/codebraid/README.md

   chunks.

 * `.cb.expr` — Evaluate an expression and interpret the result as Markdown.
   Only works with inline code.
+This is not currently compatible with Jupyter kernels.

 * `.cb.nb` — Execute code in notebook mode.
-For inline code, this is equivalent to `.cb.expr`.
+For inline code, this is equivalent to `.cb.expr` unless a Jupyter kernel is used, in which case rich output will be displayed.
 For code blocks, this inserts the code verbatim, followed by any printed output (stdout) verbatim.
 If stderr exists, it is also inserted verbatim.
+When a Jupyter kernel is used, rich output is also displayed.

 * `.cb.paste` — Insert code and/or output copied from one or more named code chunks.
 The `copy` keyword is used to specify chunks to be copied.
 This